IBM/trusted-service-identity/examples/keycloak/README.md

 ## Keycloak Installation
 To run the Keycloak demo we need a running instance of the Keycloak service.
-This can be installed in the same Kubernetes cluster as the demo, or in remote location, as long as the demo cluster has access to this instance.
+This can be installed in the same Kubernetes cluster as the demo, or in a remote location, as long as the demo cluster has access to the instance.
 It is a good practice to keep the Keycloak instance in a separate namespace, e.g. `tsi-keycloak`.

 First, define the KEYCLOAK_PASSWORD value in [/examples/keycloak/keycloak.yaml](/examples/keycloak/keycloak.yaml)